seshuen/wp-primary-taxonomy/README.md

 ## Coding Thought Process

 The goal of this exercise was to see how I can use my existing knowledge on Wordpress and how I can learn about things I didnt know about.
 I stuck to basic and focused on creating a plugin which can update post meta data which can be extended in WP query.
 There was not much modules to the exercise.
-The project majorly consisted to two parts:
+The project majorly consisted of two main parts:

 - Connecting post meta data to post taxonomies
 - Connecting post type to its post meta data